Articles on: Signals and Automation

 Since RSI is always greater than zero, the alert will always fire at the right time.

-Right click anywhere on the chart to open the context menu.
-Select Add alert.|
+Right-click on an empty part of the chart to open the context menu.
+Select Add alert.

 From the first dropdown, select RSI